bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-The unclick event property is useful, but a more frequent method that you\'ll see of capturing event is using the addEventListener method.
+The unclick event property is useful, but a more frequent method that you&apos;ll see of capturing event is using the addEventListener method.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 376.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">